Formulaic but in a good way

 Selleck very good.
 He convinces.

 It was originally aired on TNT on January 21, 2001 and was enormously popular, securing over 12 million viewers.
-Justifiably so, because it is excellent.
+Justifiably so, because it is very well done.

 Why?
 Well, one reason is Selleck himself.
 He really looked the part and his decent tough-guy act was just right for a gritty Westerner with his mind set on doing what a man’s gotta do.